varnishcache/varnish-cache/doc/sphinx/reference/varnishtop.rst

 The following example displays a continuously updated list of the most frequently requested URLs::

-  varnishtop -i RxURL
+  varnishtop -i ReqURL

 The following example displays a continuously updated list of the most commonly used user agents::

-  varnishtop -i RxHeader -C -I ^User-Agent
+  varnishtop -C -I ReqHeader:User-Agent

 SEE ALSO
 ========